cityofaustin/atd-knack-proxy/README.md

 Some legacy systems don't integrate well with "modern" applications.
 Legacy systems might require a self-signed SSL certificate or a static IP address in order to communicate with others.
 They may even require your downstream application to be on the same network!

-Knack-legit cures these headaches by acting as a legit intermediary between fussy legacy systems and Knack.
+Knack-proxy cures these headaches by acting as an intermediary between fussy legacy systems and Knack.
 Your legacy system will never know the difference!

 ##  Quick Start